commerce-docs/devdocs-for-tests/install-gde/prereq/nginx.md

 apt-get -y install nginx
 ```

-After completing the following sections and [installing Magento]({{ page.baseurl }}/install-gde/prereq/nginx.html#install-magento2-ubuntu), we'll use a sample configuration file to [configure nginx]({{ page.baseurl }}/install-gde/prereq/nginx.html#configure-nginx-ubuntu).
+After completing the following sections and [installing Magento]({{page.baseurl }}/install-gde/prereq/nginx.html#install-magento2-ubuntu), we'll use a sample configuration file to [configure nginx]({{page.baseurl }}/install-gde/prereq/nginx.html#configure-nginx-ubuntu).

 ### Install and configure php-fpm

-Magento requires several [PHP extensions]({{ page.baseurl }}/install-gde/prereq/php-settings.html) to function properly.
-In addition to these extensions, you must also install and configure the `php-fpm` extension if you're using nginx.
+Magento requires several [PHP extensions](php-settings.html) to function properly.
+In addition to these extensions, you must also install and configure the `php-fpm` extension if you are using nginx.

 To install and configure `php-fpm`: